Rabbii96/Rabbii96/README.md

 This is Fazle Rabbi.

-I am a Software QA Engineer with strong engineering professional with a Bachelor of Science degree in Computer Science and Engineering.
-I'm a quick learner.
-Skilled in Software QA, Manual Testing, Performance Testing using JMeter, still learning new tools & technologies.
+I hold a Bachelor of Science in Computer Science and Engineering and work as a Software QA Engineer.
+I'm a quick study. knowledgeable about software quality assurance, manual testing, JMeter performance testing, and ongoing tool & technology education.

 💻 I’m an SQA Engineer